-This does not apply to retirees, emeritus, or employees who took a K-State course in Fall 2011 or later.
+This does not apply to retirees, emeritus, or employees who have taken a K-State course.

 Do these tasks before you leave K-State, or as soon as you receive an email notice that access to your data will be removed soon.

 - Copy all email messages and folders you want to keep.

 Storage options include:

 - Your personal computer

 Options include, but are not limited to, Gmail, Hotmail, Yahoo Mail, etc.

 - Review mailing lists.

 Subscribe from your new email address for lists you want to keep.
 Then unsubscribe your K-State address from all lists.
 Current employment is a requirement for some list subscriptions, so not all lists may be available post-employment.
 If you have questions, check with the mailing-list owner to verify if you can continue to receive email.